giphy

 Just as important, the FTC was careful to state the letters do not represent a conclusion of wrongdoing by any dealer group.
 The agency says it is “concerned” certain practices may be occurring and wants dealerships to review their processes.

-In other words, this is not an enforcement action.
+In other words, this is not an enforcement action today.
 It is a formal notice of expectations.

 The Six Advertising Practices the FTC Highlighted